City Environment and Climate Change Committee Meeting - Tuesday Sept 16th at 9:30am

 Stay tuned for a full CAFES project report on our BESS advocacy work - coming in March 2025!

-BESS projects will bolster the grids capacity to meet Ontario’s growing electricity consumption, help with peak load (so we don't need to build more gas peaker plants), help balance the intermittent power generation by wind and solar, and can be developed fairly rapidly.
-More background: BESS FAQ: City of Ottawa
+BESS projects will bolster the grid's capacity to meet Ontario’s growing electricity consumption, help with peak load (so we don't need to build more polluting gas peaker plants), help balance the intermittent power generation by wind and solar.
+BESS can also be developed fairly rapidly.

 On November 21st, CAFES delivered a presentation to the City of Ottawa’s Environment and Climate Change Committee meeting to address Councillor Tierney’s motion for the City to retract the testimony it gave at an Ontario Energy Board (OEB) hearing last year and endorse Enbridge’s proposed natural gas pipeline replacement project along St. Laurent Boulevard.